suryanarayanan-venkatesan/developer-hub/release-notes/platform.md

 This issue has been fixed by the removal of an account-level permission check that has been deemed unnecessary.

-- SCIM PATCH requests for deleting a Harness user return a “user does not exist” message in a successful delete operation.
+- SCIM PATCH requests for deleting a Harness user returned a “User does not exist” message during a successful delete operation.
 (PL-38868, ZD-44150)

   This issue has been resolved by returning a NULL response in the Patch operation to delete a user.